carsdotcom/skelebot/docs/hdfs-kerberos.md

 If your project needs to connect to HDFS with Kerberos authentication, Skelebot can handle this very easily.

-The scaffolding prompts will request all the needed information for authenticating with kerberos and installing necessary libraries (R and Python).
-Just make sure you enter (Y/y) when prompted for Kerberos for Hadoop.
-If you need to add the configuration manually, you can follow this template inside the skelebot.yaml file.
+You will need to add the configuration manually to set it up.
+You can follow this template when adding the configurations inside the skelebot.yaml file.

 ```
 ...